Mathematician, Broadcaster, best-selling author and Professor of the Public Understanding of Mathematics, University of Cambridge

 Francesca Bennett is the Wellbeing Proposition lead at AXA Health, with over 10 years of experience in the wellbeing space.
 She graduated in 2012 with an MSc in Human and Applied Physiology from Kings College London.
 Francesca began her career as a Physiologist, delivering health assessments and went on to develop AXA wellbeing services, including AXA Health’s, Health Coaching Pathway.
 Her interest for Preventative Health and its impact on the quality of life and health longevity through the different life stages has been a passion throughout her personal life and professional career.

-Head of Pay and Reward, New Look Retailers Ltd
+Head of Pay and Reward, McCarthy and Stone

-Natalie Bertelsen-Macey is the Head of Pay and Reward at New Look Retailers Ltd.OPTION 6: Panel - Managing and mitigating the increasing costs of new legislation and regulatory change Thursday @ 11:15 AM
+Natalie Bertelsen-Macey is the Head of Pay and Reward at McCarthy and Stone.OPTION 6: Panel - Managing and mitigating the increasing costs of new pay legislation and regulatory change Thursday @ 11:15 AM

 Engagement and Reward Manager, Brunning & Price

-Sarah Birss is the Engagement and Reward Manager at Brunning & Price.Curated roundtables or visit exhibition Thursday @ 4:00 PM
+Sarah Birss is the Engagement and Reward Manager at Brunning & Price.OPTION 1: Benefits technology: navigating the evolving ecosystem of platforms and providers Thursday @ 4:00 PM

 Strategy & Engagement Consultant, TELUS Health